andyl/domo/notes/devlog.md

 ## Roadmap

-Fixes: Validation and Saving
-- [ ] Fix Broken Tests
-- [ ] Fix field erasure when changing fields
-- [ ] Fix flow when saving records - use a flash message

-Fixes: Features
+New Features
-- [ ] Time in local time
-- [ ] Have a status:"TRASHED" instead of deleting items
+- [ ] Have a status "TRASHED" instead of deleting items
 - [ ] Have a trash folder
 - [ ] Be able to empty trash
 - [ ] Export periods in CSV